JuliaLang/www.julialang.org/downloads/index.md

 Once installed `julia` will be available via the command line interface.

-This recommended installation method is via [Juliaup](https://github.com/JuliaLang/juliaup) which is an installation manager that will automatically install julia and keep it up to date.
+This recommended installation method is via the [Juliaup](https://github.com/JuliaLang/juliaup) installation manager, which will automatically install julia and help keep it up to date.
 The command `juliaup` is also installed.
-To install different julia versions see `juliaup --help` or the documentation at [github.com/JuliaLang/juliaup](https://github.com/JuliaLang/juliaup)
+To install different julia versions see `juliaup --help`.

 ---